suncoast-devs/intro-to-web-test-drive/chapter-4/assignment.md

 ### Adventure Mode

 - [ ] Add a third theme and allow the user to chose between the themes.
+    - [ ] You will need to turn the button into a [select html element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select)
 - [ ] Add a second page to your project and allow the user to move between the pages.

 ### Epic Mode